-If you knew José, you would have been WOWed.
-José was one of my best employees!
+If you knew Jose, you would have been WOWed.
+Jose was one of our best employees!
 Brilliant.
 Creative.
 His skills were impeccable.
 He was consultative and polished.
-Clients loved to work with José.
+Clients loved to work with Jose.

-I don’t talk with him much, almost never, but I stand back and admire what he’s done.
-And frankly, it’s one of my most proud moments.
+I don’t talk with him much, but I often stand back and admire what he’s done.
+And frankly, seeing his progression has given me tons of proud moments.

 In business, it’s easy to want to keep everything for yourself, to want to protect your talent.
-In the grand scheme of things, I helped the organization by getting rid of a distraction, while helping an employee at the same time become a successful entrepreneur who is totally fulfilled by pursuing his passion.
+In the grand scheme of things, I helped the organization by getting rid of a wild card prone to distraction, while helping an employee become a successful entrepreneur who is totally fulfilled by pursuing his passion.

-There are often times when employees or others I know will ask what I think about José’s success.
-Its almost tongue-in-cheek where people are expecting me to be sad or disappointed, upset that José is no longer with us.
-Quite frankly, many people don’t have a clue that I was the one who encouraged him to leave.
+There are often times when employees or others I know will ask what I think about Jose’s success.
+It’s almost tongue-in-cheek, where people are expecting me to be sad or disappointed, upset that Jose is no longer with us.
+Quite frankly, many people don’t know that I was the one who encouraged him to leave the nest.
 They just see it as a failure on my part to retain talent.
 I smile and I share how proud I am of him.

-It’s not disappointing to me that somebody else is successful.
-I take great pride in the fact that this individual was able to hopefully learn a few things while with us and that I was able to give him that little nudge and that little runway to to start a successful business of his own.
+It’s not disappointing to me when somebody else is successful.
+I take great pride in the fact that this individual was able to hopefully learn a few things while with us and that I was able to give him that little nudge and a runway to start a successful business of his own.